Evan-Fekete/COE817_Labs/README.md

 ### Before Starting Work

-When you start working on repoository enter this command into git to update the repoository to the main branch.
+When you start working on a repository, enter this command into Git to update the repository to the main branch.

 ```
 git pull origin main